getcuia/stransi/README.md

 # stransi

-A lightweight parser for ANSI escape code sequences.
+A lightweight parser for ANSI escape sequences.

 ## Features